 I graduated in May 2015 from Rice University in Houston, Texas with a Bachelor of Arts degree.
 I majored in Sociology and in the Study of Women, Gender, and Sexuality, and minored in Poverty, Justice, and Human Capabilities.
 I studied at the Bronx High School of Science in New York City prior to attending Rice.
 I have tutored and mentored students ages 5-18 on various subjects and interests, including general homework help, mathematics, history, SAT prep, and Chinese.
 I was born in Hong Kong and lived there until I was 9.
 I am a native speaker of and am academically proficient in Mandarin and Cantonese Chinese.
 My favorite subject to tutor is Chinese, because Chinese culture is fascinating and the language reflects that depth very well.
 I am patient, honest, and flexible.
 My Meyers-Briggs personality type is ENFP, so I am passionate, encouraging, and optimistic.
 I love challenges and I am passionate about helping students because when students know that I believe in them, they begin to feel that they are capable of overcoming their academic and other challenges.
 I love all kinds of cultures and religions, and I am fascinated by learning about and from people.
 I believe in learning from my students as I work with them to meet their needs.
 Outside of academia, I enjoy trying different cuisines and exploring art and cultural events, including visiting museums, galleries, and various cultural and ethnic festivals.
 I also love DIY (Do It Yourself) projects, because they make me feel capable and strong to take on challenges.

-Rice University - BA, Sociology; Study of Women, Gender, and Sexuality
+Undergraduate Degree: Rice University - Bachelor in Arts, Sociology; Study of Women, Gender, and Sexuality

 SAT Composite: 2240

 I love Korean food, DIY projects, and funny and positive cartoon shows

 Mandarin Chinese 3